-35%The leading online ad platforms have a metric for measuring ad quality.
-The better your ad quality, the lower your costs and the more users see your ads.
+35% of the leading online ad platforms have a metric for measuring ad quality.
+The better your ad quality, the lower your costs, and the more users see your ads.
 For Google AdWords, that metric is Quality Score.
 For Facebook advertising, that metric has been called Relevance Score.

 Facebook recently revamped the relevance score metric to offer more information to marketers on what might be affecting ad performance.
 The new relevance score measurement isn’t based on a singular metric or even called a relevance score anymore.
 It’s actually three new metrics grouped under the name “Ad Relevance Diagnostics” that give you a more holistic view of the ad experience as compared to other ads in the auction.
 The three new metrics include quality ranking, engagement rate ranking, and conversion rate ranking.